 It's a place to learn about physical sciences, life science, earth science, technology, and astronomy.
 By the time you've covered the gambit of hands-on, fun and entertaining exhibits throughout each of the halls in the giant, two story building, you'll surely be able to give Bill Nye, the Science Guy a run for his money!

 My grade school used to take frequent field trips to the science museum at it's old location up in Washington Park (the Portland Children's Museum sits there now).
 I specifically remember climbing into a small space capsule and running around inside a big ear (you just have to be there! hehe).
 For a child with a short attention span, all the hands-on stuff was terrific...they made it fun to learn.

-He hosted the event and also was there to talk about and sign copies of his amazing book of photographs that went with the film.
-You'll definitely want to check the OMNIMAX schedule and catch the cool shows playing there.
+He was also there to talk about and sign copies of his amazing book of photographs that went with the film.

 As a teen, my friends and I used to take regular trips to the Kendall Planetarium for the laser-light rock and roll shows....Laser Beatles, Laser Led Zeppelin, Laser (Pink) Floyd.
 We'd kick back in out seats as the lights would dim, the music would hit and the lasers would twist and turn to the rocking sounds of the groups.
 It made for some great memories and you'll can see the same types of shows playing there now (last time I was there, they had a Laser U2 show coming up).

 The Planetarium also puts out some great shows, teaching visitors all about our great big universe.